Effects of Online Self-Disclosure on Social Feedback During the COVID-19 Pandemic: Results

-For statistical testings, we disregard 71 posts that do not receive any comment.
-Additionally, we consider self-disclosure as an independent variable and five user engagement features as dependent variables.
-Similar to the previous analyses, the rate of self-disclosure is quantified by aggregating the total number of personal information categories shared in each post.
-Since there are two support types (informational, emotional) and five feedback features (submission scores, number of comments, number of unique commenters, length of comments, sentiment scores), we run eight separate linear regression models in total.
+For statistical testing, we consider self-disclosure as an independent variable and five user engagement features as dependent variables.
+The rate of self-disclosure is quantified in a manner equivalent to the previous analyses.
+Since there are two support types (informational, and emotional) and five feedback features (submission scores, number of comments, number of unique commenters, length of comments, and sentiment scores), we run eight separate linear regression models in total.
 While linear regression models are employed for dependent variables like submission scores, sentiment scores, and average comment length, we adopt Poisson regression models for the remaining variables because they are discrete count variables.

 Results of our regression analysis are in Table \ref{tab:regression_userfeedback}.
 We find that, for both support types, there exist statistically significant correlations between the degree of self-disclosure in a post and three user engagement features, including submission scores, comment length, and sentiment scores.
 Taking into account the positive coefficient values of the model, the results suggest that, when seeking informational support, as the rate of self-disclosure increases, submission scores, comment length, and sentiment scores tend to increase.
 The observed trends remain consistent for emotional support seekers, except for submission scores; their voluntary discourse is negatively coupled with submission scores.
 Similarly, emotional support seekers' self-disclosure is not related to a higher amount of comments or commenters.
 For informational support, on the other hand, both predictor variables were found to be statistically insignificant.